Contact City Hall to set-up your account, pay your bill, or answer any billing questions you may have

 The distribution system in Seaside serves a permanent population of 6,100 people but must be capable of serving a much larger tourist-based population in the summer.
 The piping system is comprised of 43.4 miles of water main of various materials from 2” to 24” in diameter.

 The City of Seaside has an average daily use of about 1.8 MGD and a highest day usage of about 3.3 MGD.
-Every year the City publishes and distributes to its water customer a Consumer Confidence Report (CCR) for the year 2013 outlining the water quality and water quality issues for the year.
+Every year the City publishes and distributes to its water customer a Water Quality Report or Consumer Confidence Report (CCR) for the year 2016 outlining the water quality and water quality issues for the year.